PerilousBooklet/lite-xl-ide/README.md

 Instead, I am working on adding IDE bundle metapackages to [Adam's repo](https://github.com/PerilousBooklet/lite-xl-ide-adam).

-This way, if I wanted to install and IDE setup for Java or Python, I could just run one simple command in the terminal, like `lpm install ide_java` or `lpm install ide_python`.
+This way, if I wanted to install an IDE setup for Java or Python, I could just run one simple command in the terminal, like `lpm install ide_java` or `lpm install ide_python`.

 With such a command, `lpm` (Lite XL's own package manager') would take care of installing executable files for LSP servers, linters, formatters and IDE-related plugins.